Open Staff Positions

 Duties & Responsibilities:

-– Completion of design requests in a timely manner
+– Completion of design requests on time

 – Conceptualize and design a variety of promotional materials including flyers, brochures, social media content, etc.